-The Coalition for the St. Croix River Crossing held a news conference Monday afternoon to release the results of a survey stating that 86 percent of voters in the St. Croix River Valley believe the four-lane bridge from Oak Park Heights to Houlton needs to be built now.
+The Coalition for the St. Croix River Crossing held a news conference Monday afternoon to stating that 86 percent of voters in the St. Croix River Valley believe the four-lane bridge from Oak Park Heights to Houlton needs to be built now.

 But not everyone is buying into the survey’s results.

 “I think the survey needs to be seriously challenged,” Stillwater City Council Member Micky Cook said Tuesday afternoon.
 “To headline a news event with these dazzling figures after polling 400 people is irresponsible.”

 The in-kind donation was done at the request of the St. Paul Area Realtors Association and the Western Wisconsin Realtors Association, Mike Wilhelmi, executive director of the Coalition for the St. Croix River Crossing said.
 Each association is represented by membership in the Coalition.